d3cod3/SecTorPi/README.md

 ### 3 - Configure the access point host software (hostapd)

 NOTE: wpa_key must be minimum 8 characters

+Here we configure our access point, configuring his name (how will appear on wifi lists), the password and some more technical details.
+Remember to choose a good password, at least of 10 characters, in order to make it harder for brute force crackers.

 ```bash
 sudo nano /etc/hostapd/hostapd.conf